Is your small business ready for some financial help? Well, good news! Stimulus help is on its way!

 The program has proved very popular with small businesses.
 In fact, it was so popular that it quickly ran out of money.
 Thankfully, the federal government refilled the coffers, and there looks to be about 40% left of this round of funding.
 If the program runs out of money again, the government will likely put more into the program.

 Here is some more information about the program directly from the Small Business Administration.

 Main Street Lending Program

 The Main Street Lending Program has yet to take effect as of the writing of this blog.
 It can still offer a tremendous amount of relief to small and medium-sized business owners.

-Main Street Lending Program is projected budget of $600 million.
+Main Street Lending Program has a projected budget of $600 million.
 They will offer loans at a minimum of $500,000 and a maximum of $140 million.
 Unlike the PPP or disaster loan programs, there will be no debt forgiveness mechanisms in place for this program.
-However, the interest rates for the loans will be considerably lower that most loans, between 2.5% and 4%.
+However, the interest rates for the loans will be considerably lower than most loans, between 2.5% and 4%.
 The repayment term for these loans is four years.

 The details of the program are still in flux.
 So we recommend setting up a Google alert or checking the news daily to keep updated.

 To remove some of the financial burdens on small businesses temporarily, two tax measures have been put into place by the IRS.

 First, the IRS has extended personal and corporate tax returns due dates until mid-July.
 If you have final payment due, that money can remain in your account until that date, potentially providing you with a bit more capital to get you through this rough patch until your small business can reopen again.